codesandbox/codesandboxer/packages/codesandboxer/README.md

 ### sendFilesToCSB()

-Accepts the generated `parameters` from the codesandbox API, and posts them for you, returning a promise that resolves to an object that has both the sandbox ID, as well as the base URL to open the sandbox on the example page.
+Accepts the generated `parameters` from the CodeSandbox API, and posts them for you, returning a promise that resolves to an object that has both the sandbox ID, as well as the base URL to open the sandbox on the example page.

 ### parseFile(file, pkgJSON)